Climacrux/docs.cdrplatform.com/src/pages/index.md

 ## Why do we need CDR?

-Across the world governments and businesses are setting net-zero targets

 With their latest report, the IPCC has noted that reductions alone are unlikely to be enough to limit a global temperature increase to 1.5ºC.
 Instead we, as a global population, will need to invest into carbon dioxide removals to capture and store CO₂ from the atmosphere.

 More and more people are recognising that CDR is a crucial part of reaching the goal of net-zero emissions.

+Across the world governments and businesses are setting themselves net-zero targets.
+These involve both reducing emissions but also removing any unavoidable emissions (hence the term "net zero emissions").

 ## Why integrate CDR into your business?